 People who look for various preventive measures of diabetes are often handed an exercise prescription which can help a lot in not only preventing diabetes but a lot of other complex diseases.
 The other thing that you can do is have a proper meal plan and follow it, this will also help you reduce your weight and be more fit.

-Treatment of Type 2 Diabetes
+Treatment for Type 2 Diabetes

 There are many ways of Type 2 Diabetes treatment and your doctor will effectively guide you through all of it.
 However, what you can do on your part includes having a food chart and following a diet plan.
-You must also exercise daily even though it’s for a small duration.
-Drugs and oral medication are definitely the necessary requirements for the treatment.
-Also, if your body is not producing enough insulin, you may be required to take insulin therapy which can help in increasing its production.
-Else, treatment without insulin is also an option.
-Cure through Yoga is also possible for Type 2 Diabetes but one cannot fully be dependent upon it.

-Home Remedies of Type 2 Diabetes
+Natural Remedies for Type 2 Diabetes

 The following food items are said to be a natural cure for Type 2 Diabetes and you can start including it in your diet as they have a good impact and effect on immune system to make it strong.
 Since the risk factors are pretty high, you must consult a doctor if you are diagnosed with the disease.